 Potentially catastrophic Hurricane Eta just off Nicaragua

 Managua, Nicaragua — Dangerous and powerful Hurricane Eta churned toward Nicaragua's Caribbean coast with potentially devastating winds early Tuesday while heavy rains from its outer bands were already causing rivers to overflow across Central America.
-The Category 4 hurricane had sustained winds of 150 mph and the U.S. National Hurricane Center in Miami warned that Eta could strengthen further, perhaps reaching a catastrophic Category 5 before making landfall Tuesday.
+The Category 4 hurricane had sustained winds of 145 mph, down slightly from 150 mph at their peak.

-The center said "etremely dangerous" Eta was "very near" the northeastern Nicaraguan coast.
+The U.S. National Hurricane Center, in Miami, said "extremely dangerous" Eta was "very near" the northeastern Nicaraguan coast.
 It said "life-threatening storm surge, catastrophic winds, flash flooding and landslides are expected across portions of Central America."

 Authorities in Nicaragua and Honduras moved people from outer islands and low-lying areas to shelters.
 Residents scrambled to shore up their homes, but few structures along Nicaragua's remote Caribbean coast were built to withstand such force.